aminb7/aminb7.github.io/_pages/about.md

 ## **About**

-I am Mohammad Amin Baqershahi, a computer engineering B.Sc. student at the University of Tehran.
-I have been working as a research intern at [Monash University](https://www.monash.edu/) under the supervision of [Prof. Adel Nadjaran Toosi](https://scholar.google.com/citations?user=qIh_I-gAAAAJ&hl=en) and worked on designing and implementing scheduling methods and algorithms for heterogeneous Kubernetes clusters in a way that interference of different types of applications (CPU-intensive, Memory-intensive, etc) are considered for mapping pods to resources.
-My final bachelor thesis under the supervision of [Prof. Naser Yazdani](https://ece.ut.ac.ir/en/~yazdani) was in the area of IoT and more specifically about applying multiple mobile sinks in wireless sensor networks to collect data more efficiently and solve the issue of disjoint WSNs.
+I am MohammadAmin Baqershahi, a computer engineering MASc student at the University of British Columbia.
+I work at the [Cirrus Lab](https://cirrus.ece.ubc.ca/) as a graduate research assistant under the supervision of [Prof. Mohammad Shahrad](https://mshahrad.github.io/).
+My main research area is Cloud Computing.
+Currently, I work on building the next generation of serverless computing systems aiming at optimizing resource efficiency and performance through language runtime-based isolation.
+Previously I worked as an undergraduate reseatch assistant at [Monash University](https://www.monash.edu/) under the supervision of [Prof. Adel Nadjaran Toosi](https://scholar.google.com/citations?user=qIh_I-gAAAAJ&hl=en), focusing on Kubernetes scheduling.

-Currently, I'm seeking graduate positions in the field of my interest.
-I'd appreciate you letting me know if you are interested in working with me.
+Currently, I'm seeking internship opportunities in software engineering, cloud engineering, or DevOps.